 Here’s the facts:

-- A May report from Southlake PD logged 18 trail incidents involving e-scooters in the past 12 months—up from six the year before.
+- A May report logged 18 trail incidents involving e-scooters in the past 12 months—up from six the year before.

 - Of those, 11 riders were under 14 and none were wearing helmets.